Climate Change Is Already Claiming the Alps | OZY

 Warming hits some environments faster that others — and that could be catastrophic for central Europe.

-The last week of October, the winter resort of Kitzbühel in Austria was scheduled to open for ski season.
-Truoble was, temperatures under the sunny autumn skies were a balmy 73 degrees Fahrenheit.
+The last week of October, the winter resort of Kitzbühel, Austria, was scheduled to open for ski season.
+Trouble was, temperatures were a balmy 73 degrees Fahrenheit.
 So lift operators plowed a strip of snow nearly half a mile long from a glacier to the bottom of the ski hill using snow they had stored over the summer.
-They weren’t the only ones: The ski resort of Davos, Switzerland, created a cross-country ski course out of last season’s snow for national teams to use for practice.
+They weren’t alone: The ski resort of Davos, Switzerland, created a cross-country ski course out of last season’s snow for national teams to use for practice.

 Welcome to the real effects of climate change.
-While the United Nations’ Intergovernmental Panel on Climate Change (IPCC) has warned of irreparable damage to the earth if global average temperatures rise above 2 degrees Celsius, that has already happened in the Alps:
+While the United Nations’ Intergovernmental Panel on Climate Change (IPCC) has warned of irreparable damage to the Earth if global average temperatures rise above 2 degrees Celsius, that has already happened in these European mountains:

-In Europe’s Alps, ground-level air temperatures are climbing nearly twice as fast as the worldwide average.
+In the Alps, ground-level air temperatures are climbing nearly twice as fast as the worldwide average.

-Temperatures in the Alps are estimated to have risen about 2 degrees Celsius since the Industrial Revolution, compared to 1 degree Celsius in the world at large.
+Temperatures here are estimated to have risen about 2 degrees Celsius since the Industrial Revolution, compared to 1 degree elsewhere.
 Even if average temperatures could be limited to 2 degrees globally — the temperature rise after which scientists estimate global catastrophe hits — that would translate to a more than 3.4 degree rise in the Alps.
-And those glaciers athletes want to ski on in the early winter could vanish into a giant wet slush.
+And those glaciers athletes want to ski on in the early winter could turn to wet slush.

-“Nobody here has realized that the temperature has already increased by 2 degrees,” says Kurt Lanz, a member of the executive board of economiesuisse, a lobbying group for the Swiss industry.
+“Nobody here has realized that the temperature has already increased by 2 degrees,” says Kurt Lanz, an executive board member of Economiesuisse, a lobbying group for Swiss businesses.

-It isn’t possible to put a monetary estimate on the effect this has on the Alpine economy.
-In addition to possibly devastating winter tourism, which accounts for about 80 percent of mountain tourism revenue, there are other costs stemming from landslides, debris flows, flash flooding, drought, heat waves and forest fires.
+In addition to possibly devastating winter activities, which account for about 80 percent of mountain tourism revenue, there are costs stemming from landslides, debris flows, flash flooding, drought, heat waves and forest fires.
 Then there are other intangibles.

 “How do you put a monetary price on a mountaintop covered with snow?” asks Daniel Farinotti, a glaciologist at the Swiss Federal Institute for Forest, Snow and Landscape Research.

-More frustrating for the people who live in the Alpine region is that without international cooperation, little can be done.
+More frustrating for the people who live here is that without international cooperation, little can be done.
 Lanz notes that tiny Switzerland is responsible for 0.1 percent of global emissions, the cause of the warming.
 “Regardless of what we do, it’ll get worse,” he says.

 Lanz says he was dismayed at the news that the U.S. has officially given notice that it is pulling out of the Paris agreement on climate change.
 Since 1990, Switzerland has reduced its CO2 emissions by 12 percent while still doubling its domestic economy.
 They’ve done that by moving to renewable energy, raising building standards and providing tax incentives to refurbish existing buildings.
 That alone, he says, is proof that it is possible to tackle climate change and still grow.
 Environmentalists, who won big in October’s election, believe there is more to do — like institute a carbon tax.